-Our Health Workforce Training Strategy sees the Centre transitioning to play an advisory and facilitative role, supporting the PVC(IE), ATSIS Unit and two health faculties to ensure that UQ staff, students and graduates are better trained to work in Indigenous health.
+Our Health Workforce Training Strategy sees the UQ Poche Centre transitioning to play an advisory and facilitative role, supporting the PVC (IE), ATSIS Unit and two health faculties to ensure that UQ staff, students and graduates are better trained to work in Indigenous health.
 This includes contributing to UQ-wide and local strategies through the sharing of knowledge and facilitation of opportunities for students and staff to engage with Indigenous community organisations.

-OUR HEALTH WORKFORCE TRAINING STRATEGY Goals Measures Support UQ to ensure staff are providing a culturally safe learning environment Increased number of staff (across UQ's two health faculties) completing cultural competency training module Support staff in the UQ Faculties of Medicine and Health and Behavioural Sciences to ensure health graduates are better trained to work in Indigenous health Increased number of guest lectures from Indigenous healthcare professionals and health researchers Increased numbers of health students undertaking clinical and project Indigenous primary health care and hospital placements Support provided for faculties in implementing health curricula incorporating Indigenous knowledge, culture and practices
+OUR HEALTH WORKFORCE TRAINING STRATEGY Goals Measures Support UQ to ensure staff are providing a culturally safe learning environment Increased number of staff (across FoM and HaBS) completing cultural competency training module Support FoM and HaBS staff to ensure health graduates are better trained to work in Indigenous health Increased number of guest lectures from Indigenous healthcare professionals and health researchers Increased numbers of health students undertaking clinical and project Indigenous primary health care and hospital placements Support provided for faculties in implementing health curricula incorporating Indigenous knowledge, culture and practices